the latest girlblogs

 Cape Point is a poetry pamphlet written by Rachel Gambling. in this collection, she explores her South African heritage through accounts of her first visit to cape town, her grandparents’ birhplace.

-part of Estuary Anthology 2025.
-Between 21-29 June, a series of poems was posted on girlblog!, forming Rachel’s debut poetry pamphlet. some poems are still available to read here. you can purchase the full pamphlet via girlblog!.
+Part of Estuary Anthology 2025.
+Between 21-29 June 2025, a series of poems was posted on girlblog!, forming Rachel’s debut poetry pamphlet.
+Some poems are still available to read here.
+You can purchase the full pamphlet via girlblog!.

 girlblog! is run purely out of the love from my heart. also from the small amount of disposable income i have. if you want to provide a small token of appreciation, please consider helping with the running costs of this website and send me a donation. thank you!